SKrotkih/QuickNotes/README.md

 Notes.

 There are some issues with API.
-Does not work some requests.
+Does not work some requests for me so does not work adding and editing notes functionality.

+For example:
 PUT /notes/{id}
 I tried to send JSON (for example, i tried different):
 {"id":1,"title":"Jogging in park"}
-status code is 201 but nothing happened on the server (I expected to add a new record or update existed)
+status code is 201 but nothing happened on the server (I expected to add a new record or update existed) (QNServiceInteraction.m)

 07-25-2018
 Sergey Krotkih